SuperOfficeDocs/superoffice-docs/docs/en/api/reference/restful/agent/Ticket_Agent/v1TicketAgent_UploadAttachment.md

 POST /api/v1/Agents/Ticket/UploadAttachment
 ```

-Upload an attachment and return the attachment id
+Upload the content for an attachment